CartoDB/Windshaft-cartodb/docs/named_maps.md

 }
 ```

-The fields you pass as `params.json` depend on the variables allowed by the named map.
+The fields you pass as `params.json` depend on the variables allowed by the Named Map.
 If there are variables missing it will raise an error (HTTP 400)

-- **auth_token** *optional* if the named map needs auth
+- **auth_token** *optional* if the Named Map needs password-protection

 ### Example

 You can initialize a template map by passing all of the required parameters in a POST to `/api/v1/map/named/:template_name`.

-Valid credentials will be needed if required by the template.
+Valid credentials will be needed, if required by the template.

 #### Call